 Given Florida’s large vulnerable populations, the tremendous number of uninsured, the failure to expand Medicaid under the Affordable Care Act, the low Medicaid spending for current Medicaid enrollees (47th in the nation), and recent harmful cuts to the state’s Medicaid program, it’s not surprising that vulnerable Floridians experience barriers in accessing care.

-Until the state expands Medicaid coverage, policymakers and the public must continue to hear from Floridians who are suffering physically and financially because they lack health coverage.
+Until the state expands Medicaid coverage, the public, the media and policymakers must continue to hear from Floridians who are suffering physically and financially because they lack health coverage.

 Access to Care for Seniors

 Despite Florida’s huge number of frail and disabled elderly, there are tremendous barriers to coverage and services for this extremely vulnerable population.
 Our state leaders and the public need to see the faces and hear the voices of Florida’s seniors and families hurt by the state’s repeal of retroactive Medicaid, and the long waitlist for home and community-based services (HCBS) needed to avoid institutionalization.
 Even after Florida was sued over the waitlist, the Legislature failed to increase the number of individuals who could receive HCBS or provide necessary funding for the local agencies unable to process applicants in a timely fashion.

 Long-Term Care Medicaid Program

 Subsidized health care benefits are critical for low-income Floridians with disabilities--especially those who are so frail and disabled that they require long-term services and supports to remain in their home.
 These services, also referred to as home and community-based services (HCBS), are provided through Florida's Medicaid Long-Term Care (LTC) managed care program to eligible individuals.

 The federal Administration’s new “public charge” rule took effect on February 24, 2020.
 This rule changes how wealth, health, workforce skills, and the use of certain public benefits may